-Brian obtained his medical degree and Master of Science in Community Health from the University of Toronto and in 2012.
+Brian obtained his medical degree and Master of Science in Community Health from the University of Toronto.
 He received his certification in emergency medicine from and is a Fellow of the College of Family Physicians of Canada.

 PhD, MPH, MSc

 Assistant Professor, Dalla Lana School of Public Health, University of Toronto; Department of Population Medicine (Greer), University of Guelph

 Ashleigh Tuite is an infectious disease epidemiologist, mathematical modeler, and an assistant professor at the University of Toronto’s Dalla Lana School of Public Health.
 Dr. Tuite’s research program focuses on the use of mathematical modeling and other quantitative methods to improve decision-making for emerging, re-emerging, and endemic communicable diseases.
 She uses models to project the spread of communicable diseases and better understand and quantify the health, economic, and social implications of different control measures and policies.
 She is particularly interested in the use of mathematical models to synthesize and communicate complex information and uncertainty.

 Secretary-General, International Union Against TB and Lung Disease; Associate Professor, Dalla Lana School of Public Health, University of Toronto